Plans Indoor Rainy Season

 Take Salsa Lessons

-● Best for: meeting people, embarrassing yourself, accidentally staying out until 3am
+✓ Best for: meeting people, embarrassing yourself, accidentally staying out until 3am

 07

-Explore Biblioteca Vasconcelos While It Rains
+Explore Biblioteca Vasconcelos

 Part library.
 Part brutalist spaceship.
 Biblioteca Vasconcelos is one of the most impressive buildings in Mexico City and rainy weather somehow makes it feel even better.
-Giant floating bookshelves, industrial architecture, hanging gardens, and huge windows watching the storm roll across the city.
-Even people who hate reading end up loving this place.
-Grab a coffee, wander slowly, and enjoy the rare feeling of silence inside one of the biggest cities on earth.
+Giant floating bookshelves suspended from the ceiling, industrial architecture, hanging gardens, and huge windows watching the storm roll across the city.
+Entry is free.

-● Best for: architecture, reading, creative inspiration, escaping the noise
+✓ Best for: architecture, reading, creative inspiration, escaping the noise

 08